MARC standards

-MARC (machine-readable cataloging) is a standard set of digital formats for the machine-readable description of items catalogued by libraries, such as books, DVDs, and digital resources.
-Computerized library catalogs and library management software need to structure their catalog records as per an industry-wide standard, which is MARC, so that bibliographic information can be shared freely between computers.
-The structure of bibliographic records almost universally follows the MARC standard.
-Other standards work in conjunction with MARC, for example, Anglo-American Cataloguing Rules (AACR)/Resource Description and Access (RDA) provide guidelines on formulating bibliographic data into the MARC record structure, while the International Standard Bibliographic Description (ISBD) provides guidelines for displaying MARC records in a standard, human-readable form.
+MARC (Machine-Readable Cataloging) is a set of metadata standards intended to be optimized for items cataloged by libraries, such as books, journals, and digital resources.
+Developed by Henriette Avram at the Library of Congress in the 1960s, it established the foundational data protocol that allowed libraries to share bibliographic resources electronically and ultimately optimized the transition from physical paper card catalogs to computerized catalog databases.

+The standard provides a machine-readable structure to encode cataloging information, authority records, classification systems, and holdings information.
+By standardizing how bibliographic cataloging elements (i.e. authors, titles, publication dates, subject headings, number of pages, size, etc.) are formatted and identified, MARC can increase the functionality of integrated library systems across different institutions globally.

+Since its inception, MARC standards has evolved into a family of related standards, the most widely adopted being MARC 21, which was created in 1999 through the harmonization of United States and Canadian MARC formats.
+While MARC 21 remains the predominant bibliographic standard in the global library community, it relies on a data architecture rooted in 1960s magnetic tape-storage technology.
+Consequently, the library sector is actively developing and transitioning toward modern, linked data frameworks, most notably BIBFRAME, to better integrate library catalogs with the broader semantic web.

 History

 Working with the Library of Congress, American computer scientist Henriette Avram developed MARC between 1965 and 1968, making it possible to create records that could be read by computers and shared between libraries.
 By 1971, MARC formats had become the US national standard for dissemination of bibliographic data.
 Two years later, they became the international standard.
 There are several versions of MARC in use around the world, the most predominant being MARC 21, created in 1999 as a result of the harmonization of U.S. and Canadian MARC formats, and UNIMARC.
 UNIMARC is maintained by the Permanent UNIMARC Committee of the International Federation of Library Associations and Institutions (IFLA), and is widely used in some parts of Europe.

 The MARC 21 family of standards now includes formats for authority records, holdings records, classification schedules, and community information, in addition to the format for bibliographic records.